syncfusion-content/windowsforms-docs/WindowsForms/Radio-Button/Getting-Started.md

 The **"RadioButtonAdv"** control can be added through designer by following steps.

-Step 1.
-Create a new Windows Forms application in Visual Studio.
+**"Step 1"**: Create a new Windows Forms application in Visual Studio.

-Step 2.
-The **"RadioButtonAdv"** control can be added to an application by dragging it from the toolbox to design view.
+**Step 2**: The **"RadioButtonAdv"** control can be added to an application by dragging it from the toolbox to design view.
 The following dependent assemblies will be added automatically.

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows
 * Syncfusion.Shared.Base
 * Syncfusion.Shared.Windows
 * Syncfusion.Tools.Base
 * Syncfusion.Tools.Windows

 ![Windows forms RadioButtonAdv drag and drop from toolbox](Overview_images/RadioButtonAdv_toolbox.jpeg)

-Step 3.
-Set the desired properties for **"RadioButtonAdv"** control through the **"Properties"** dialog.
+**Step 2**: Set the desired properties for **"RadioButtonAdv"** control through the **"Properties"** dialog.